Perkedel/Lah-Mboh/INSTALL.md

 > And eh, we are targeting FreeDoom Phase 2 anyways.
 > Don't believe us?
 Try it. `doom2.wad` or whatever id IWAD it, & compare.
 > Only the [Kinsie-test](https://forum.zdoom.org/viewtopic.php?f=42&t=57221) inspired room on the right tunnel were supposed to have blue checkerboards (GZDoom `-NOFLAT-`).
 Nowhere else.
-> The console should not spit Texture Missing errors at all.
+> The console should not spit Texture Missing errors at all (Beside the ObAddon Texture 2 & 3 about `-GOTH-` & `-DOOM-` empty marker lumps, we'll fix that later).

 ## Dependencies: